d4N-87/ComfyUI-Workflow-Inspector/README.md

     🇬🇧 **ComfyUI Look & Feel**: Polished user interface inspired by ComfyUI.
 *   🇮🇹 **Evidenziazione Interattiva**: Passando il mouse sulla lista dei nodi o sulle note si evidenzia il nodo corrispondente nel grafo.
     🇬🇧 **Interactive Highlighting**: Hovering over the node list or notes highlights the corresponding node in the graph.

+**Nota sulla Visualizzazione del Grafo:**
+🇮🇹 La visualizzazione del grafo è una rappresentazione basata sui dati estratti.
+Nodi personalizzati non presenti nel file `object_info.json` standard di ComfyUI o nodi con logiche di rendering complesse potrebbero non essere visualizzati esattamente come in ComfyUI (es. potrebbero apparire come nodi generici o con indicatori di errore se il tipo non è riconosciuto da LiteGraph.js in base alle definizioni fornite).
+Lo scopo principale è fornire una panoramica della struttura e delle connessioni del workflow.
+🇬🇧 **Note on Graph Visualization:** The graph visualization is a representation based on the extracted data.
+Custom nodes not present in ComfyUI's standard `object_info.json` file or nodes with complex rendering logic may not be displayed exactly as in ComfyUI (e.g., they might appear as generic nodes or with error indicators if the type is not recognized by LiteGraph.js based on the provided definitions).
+The main purpose is to provide an overview of the workflow's structure and connections.

 ## 🖼️ Anteprima / Preview